 At "open events" that often take place outdoors, such as pop-up concerts, the rules for events also apply.
 If these events are to be carried out, the event area must be physically delimited (within a fenced area, an area surrounded by barricades etc.) Delimitation is necessary to be able to limit the number of participants and be able to register participants to have an overview of who is present.

 Number of participants at events that last over time

-Employees are in addition to the number of participants
+Employees and others in addition to the number of participants

 Exemptions from distance requirements

 In venues with fixed seating, one vacant seat between fixed seats between spectators in the same row of seats will be considered a sufficient distance.
 People from the same household or equivalent close contacts can sit together.
 It is not possible for people to sit in more than half of the fixed seats, unless everyone can keep at least 1 metre distance in all directions to people in another household.
 In rooms where chairs or benches can be moved, a requirement of at least 1 metre distance between people applies.